psychological-safety-yogis/awesome-psych-safety/README.md

 <div align="center"><img src="./images/reporting.jpg"></div>
 <br/>

 ## The winner: JUST culture, as in justice.
 Dharma.
-You get it . . .t
+You get it . . .
 *Read more on just as in justice culture in the [Skybrary files](https://github.com/psychological-safety-yogis/awesome-psych-safety/blob/live/README.md#skybrary-bookshelf-pdfs)*

 <br/>